Robb Stark – Night’s Silver Wolf King

 The Vision in the House of the Undying

-When Daenerys visits the House of the Undying in Qarth she’s given a sorcerous drink named “Shade of the Evening” which according to the warlock Pyat Pree will allow her to “hear and see the truths that will be laid before you.”
+When Daenerys visits the House of the Undying in Qarth she’s given a sorcerous drink named “Shade of the Evening” which will allow her to “hear and see the truths that will be laid before her.”

-Undoubtedly, this vision is of the Red Wedding with Robb Stark shown as we see him last, his wolf’s head sewn onto his body, wearing his iron crown.
-While the other feasters appear butchered and truly dead, Robb is undead.
-He is described as dead but sits on the throne as in life, holding a leg of lamb like a sceptre and following her with his eyes.
+In this vision is of the Red Wedding, Robb Stark appears as we see him last, his wolf’s head sewn onto his body, wearing his crown.
+While the other feasters are butchered and truly dead, Robb is undead.
+He sits on the throne as in life, holding a leg of lamb like a sceptre and following her with his eyes.
 This dream is similar to Theon’s – a vision of the dead, with Robb Stark alive in spite of the obvious symbols of death.
-There is a difference though – in Dany’s dream, Robb appears to be pleading, appealing to her.
-In Theon’s dream he appears purposeful, striding and vengeful, ready to hurt somebody.
+There is a difference though – in Theon’s dream he appears purposeful, striding and vengeful, ready to inflict injury.
+In Dany’s vision, Robb appeals to her.
 The leg of lamb he is holding seems to denote a sacrifice.
-Indeed, lamb is the last dish served prior to the massacre at the Twins.
-Catelyn thinks it’s the best dish to be served all evening and we have descriptions of several others digging into their legs of lamb.
+Indeed, lamb is the last dish served before the massacre at the Twins.
+Catelyn thinks it’s the best dish to be served all evening and we have descriptions of several others enjoying the lamb dish.
 The lamb is a classic sacrificial animal.
 It’s appearance at the wedding feast and in Robb’s undead hands should attract our attention.
 On a side note, could it be that the massive betrayal of trust, kingslaying, violation of guest right and loss of life represent a sacrifice meant to fuel something magical of great magnitude to come?

 Jon was armored in black ice, but his blade burned red in his fist.
 As the dead men reached the top of the Wall he sent them down to die again.
 He slew a greybeard and a beardless boy, a giant, a gaunt man with filed teeth, a girl with thick red hair. […]